ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/migration/3_porting_analysis.md

 | Compiler option -mavx | N/A              | No  | x86-specific |
 | AVX intrinsics        | N/A              | No  | x86-specific |

-The following conclusions can be drawn:
+You can draw the following conclusions:
-* the compiler options need to be modified
+* The compiler options need to be modified
   * see [aarch64 options](https://gcc.gnu.org/onlinedocs/gcc/AArch64-Options.html) for compatible compiler options
-* the AVX intrinsics need to ported to utilize Arm SIMD intrinsics
+* The AVX intrinsics need to ported to utilize Arm SIMD intrinsics
   * Arm has three SIMD technologies
     * [NEON](https://developer.arm.com/documentation/den0018/a)
     * Scalable Vector Extension ([SVE](https://developer.arm.com/documentation/102131/0100/?lang=en))